 To promote innovation, community service, and career development among UC Berkeley students, CITRIS sponsored a semester-long competition for undergraduate and graduate students to develop mobile apps for social impact.
-At the start of the Spring 2015 semester, 17 teams and more than 60 students applied for the Challenge to develop apps in following categories:
+At the start of the Spring 2015 semester, 17 teams and more than 60 students applied for the Challenge to develop apps in the following categories:

 - Civic Tech & Smart Communities